pritom169/AWS-SAA-complete-guide/README.md

 IAM policies are structured documents that define permissions by explicitly allowing or denying access to specific AWS services or actions.

 However, policies are inactive on their own — they only take effect when attached to an IAM **User**, **Group**, or **Role**.

+On a fundamental level, IAM has three roles:

+- It is a **identity provider**.
+In other words, it manages identities.
+- It also **authenticate** those identities.
+So when anyone attempts to make a request to AWS, they are know as security principle.
+They also need to prove their identity.
+- Assuming I have proved my identities.
+Then IAM **authorizes** me to access the resources.
+I am allowed or denied access to certain things.
+This is based on policies associated with the identity I have authenticated with.